-A circle of support is shaped by the focus person, but in general has the following characteristics:
+A circle of support is shaped by the person supported, but in general has the following characteristics:

-- The circle consists of people in the focus person’s life and volunteers;
+- The circle consists of people in the person’s life and volunteers;

-- The circle is person-centred, and the focus person’s voice and needs are paramount;
+- The circle is person-centred, and the person’s voice and needs are paramount;

-- The focus person’s family may or may not be circle members, but they contribute to the focus person’s plan and are liaised with by the Equal Futures team;
+- The person’s family may or may not be circle members, but they contribute to the person’s plan and are liaised with by the Equal Futures team;

 - An Equal Futures Project Coordinator organises and attends circle meetings.